Steve Kinney

 The spec should read from an environment variable such as SMOKE_BASE_URL so the same test can run against preview, staging, or production.

 The lesson shows the exact spec shape in the What the smoke spec actually looks like section of Post-Merge and Post-Deploy Validation.
-Start from that two-assertion skeleton.
-Shelf ships the file at tests/smoke/post-deploy.spec.ts — write yours first from the lesson, then compare.
+Compare your file against that two-assertion skeleton and make sure you can defend why it stays this small.

 {